 Fourth, they exhibit the fruit of the Spirit (Eph 4-5).

-Seventh, they are respectful of people and culture when they do evangelism (Acts 19:7, 37).
+Eighth, they are respectful of people and culture when they do evangelism (Acts 19:7, 37).

-Eighth, they learn sound doctrine from movement leaders who are able to teach (1 Tim 4:7).
+Ninth, they learn sound doctrine from movement leaders who are able to teach (1 Tim 4:7).

-Ninth, they are willing to suffer for the sake of the gospel (2 Tim 1:8).
+Tenth, they are willing to suffer for the sake of the gospel (2 Tim 1:8).

-Tenth, they are committed to multiplying more disciples (2 Tim 2:2).
+Eleventh, they are committed to multiplying more disciples (2 Tim 2:2).

 As a pastor, elder, and leader in your church, what you input into your congregation is what you will see as an output.
 If building disciples, you’ll see disciple makers.
 If building programs, you’ll see volunteers.
 Disciple makers multiply; volunteers stay busy.